Stylish countryside hotels & pubs for cosy getaways in the West Country & Cotswolds

 The Three Horseshoes Batcombe, Somerset

-The brainchild of renowned New Zealand chef Margot Henderson, who also runs London’s Rochelle Canteen, The Three Horseshoes sits in the village of Batcombe, mid-way between Bruton and the similarly arty town of Frome.
+The creation of renowned New Zealand chef Margot Henderson, who also runs London’s Rochelle Canteen, The Three Horseshoes sits in the village of Batcombe, mid-way between Bruton and the similarly arty town of Frome.
 The focus is unfussy comfort, with a cosy flagstone’d bar and a fire-warmed dining room serving upscale yet hearty (and rather meat-heavy) food drawn from local orchards, fields and farms.
 Nestled under the eaves above are five beautiful bedrooms, decorated in a simple country style that encompasses soft pastel walls, subtle patterns, timeless antique furniture and exposed beams.
 All have bathrooms with tubs (some also have separate walk-in showers), and most can accommodate dogs, baby cots and extra beds for kids.
 The beds, handmade by Somerset company Relyon and covered in cloud-like duvets, are said to be a particular treat.

 Make a reservation at The Three Horseshoes Batcombe here.
 Rates start at £220 per room per night on a B&B basis.